Sale-and-rent-back schemes are where you sell your home but continue living there as a rent-paying tenant - our guide

 - You might still have to leave your home after the fixed term of your tenancy agreement.

 - You could still be evicted during the fixed term if you break the rules of your tenancy agreement, for example if you fall behind with your rental payments.

 - If the person or company buying your home gets into financial difficulties, the property could still be repossessed and you might have to leave.

-- Because these schemes involve selling your home at a discount, you will inevitably get less money than you would if you sold it on the open market.
+- Because these schemes involve selling your home at a discount, you’ll inevitably get less money than you would if you sold it on the open market.

 - Selling your home at a discounted price might affect your eligibility for bankruptcy or other forms of insolvency.

 Consider sale-and-rent-back schemes only as a last resort.
 Make sure you have looked at all other options first.

 Speak to your mortgage lender.
 They might be able to help you, for example by making an arrangement to repay your mortgage arrears.

 Speak to your other creditors.
 You might be able to sort out a repayment plan to help you manage your debts and keep your home.